The Best AI Music Generator

 ➖ Limited audio generation length

-AI technologies and tools get smarter day by day.
+AI technologies and tools continue to improve and become increasingly smarter every day.
 Recently, we have witnessed how AI dipped its toes into the creative field with tools that can create or generate images, videos, art, and most importantly for me, music.
-An article I’ve read from venture capital firm a16z, talked about how generative AI is transforming the music industry and that got my interest.
+An article I read from a16z, a venture capital firm, discussed how generative AI is transforming the music industry, which piqued my interest.

-AI voice changers and AI-generated music were already creating waves in social media but after getting to know more about the status of how AI is shaping the world of music, I got a lot more curious with AI generated music, so I decided to search for the best tools in this category.
+AI voice changers and AI-generated music were already creating waves on social media.
+Still, after learning more about how AI is shaping the music world, I became even more curious about AI-generated music.
+I decided to search for the best tools in this category.

-With my search for the best tool for AI music generation, I ended up with 3 of the best tools for AI music generation, and I compared them to see which one resonated with me the most.
+In my search for the best tool for AI music generation, I ended up with six of the top tools and compared them to determine which one resonated with me the most.

 {{review-toc}}